sparklink-pro/GraphQLToolsBundle/docs/crud-builder.md

 ### EntityTypeId Builder

-Generate a graphQL scalar for a given type.
+Generate a GraphQL scalar for a given type.
 Its name is the name of the type suffixed by `Id` (e.g. `CarId`).
 EntityTypeId is a graphql representation of an entity and is can be used in the GraphQL schema.

 ### Query builder
 The query builder can generate, for each type, two queries: `Type` and `TypeList`.